Every NFL Team's Most Promising Building Block Entering 2019

 First, they must have between one and three years of experience in the league.
 On paper, all first-round rookies seem promising—that's why they're Day 1 picks—so we'll avoid the easy choices.
 Let's turn our attention to those with pro experience, which provides tangible performances at this level to dissect.

-A building block should also have a significant role.
 Beyond the starters, nickelbacks and running backs in committees are included.

 Last year, Los Angeles Chargers cornerback Desmond King lined up primarily in the slot and only started eight contests, but he played 77.22 percent of the team's defensive snaps.
 Though Chicago Bears running back Tarik Cohen started just seven games, he led the team in yards from scrimmage (1,169).

 Finally, the word promising can be defined as showing signs of future success.
 Based on that premise, we'll keep established Pro Bowlers and All-Pros off this list.
 Players on a second deal with the same team are also excluded because their respective clubs have—on some level—deemed them keepers.

 Using the criteria above, these selections highlight budding talents on each roster capable of becoming roster cornerstones for the coming years.

 We seldom view inside linebackers as roster cornerstones, but defenders must show versatility at the position by supplementing the run defense, covering in space and rushing the quarterback in some schemes.
 Haason Reddick checks all those boxes.
 More impressively, he's done it amid constant change.

 Reddick will play under his third defensive coordinator next season.
 He started with James Bettcher's 3-4 scheme in 2017, transitioned to Al Holcomb's 4-3 base alignment and will play in an odd-man front under Vance Joseph in 2019.